Koen-vdl/Conda-and-Bioconda-tutorial/Automating_tasks_with_loops_and_Bash_scripts.md

 Tip: this installation approach represents a convenient way to share a custom environment with collaborators.
 Simply activate the environment you wish to share, run `conda list --explicit > spec-file.txt`, and share the `spec-file.txt` with your collaborator.

 We also need to copy over some data for the tutorial.
 The `GridION_SCV2_MN_fastq_pass` folder contains 5 demultiplexed barcoded ONT read-sets straight off the GridION.
-While in a normal run we can sequence up to 96 samples, we limit the tutorial to 5 samples.
+While in a normal run The GridION can sequence up to 96 samples, we limit the tutorial to 5 samples.
 The `ARTIC_primer_schemes` folder contains the tiled, multiplexed primer scheme of the ARTIC Midnight protocol.

 ```
 mkdir /srv/$USER/tutorial_intro_to_comp_biology